The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 - If the primary applicant or their family member is enrolled full-time in high school or postsecondary education, exemptions may apply to their earnings or the family member’s earnings.

-In 2022-23, on average, 9 per cent of Ontario Works cases had employment income.
-Cases receiving ODSP are more likely to have employment income at 10 per cent.
-Both numbers have steadily increased since 2020-21.
+In 2023-24, on average, 8.2 per cent of Ontario Works cases had employment income.
+Cases receiving ODSP are more likely to have employment income at 10.3 per cent.
+ODSP numbers have steadily increased since 2020-21, while OW numbers dropped in 2023-24 compared to last year.

 Access to data